ayadabdalla/phantom-touch/README.md

     export SIEVE_API_KEY="<your key>"
     ```
 ## Running the Project
-In order to run both sam2 and hamer workflows, all you need is a path of a list of png images in the `sam2sieve.images_path` in the config file in `sam2` directory and a text prompt.
-First run sam2 workflow, which creates an rgb video as a side product, then extract the jpg frames from it using the script `utils/extract_frames.py` and changing the `video_path` and `output_folder` to the appropriate paths, and run hamer on the `jpg_frames`.
+In order to run both sam2 and hamer workflows, all you need is `sam2sieve.images_path` in the config file in `sam2/conf` directory and a `sam2sieve.text_prompt`.
+In order to run hamer, all you need is `img_folder` in the config file in `hamer/conf` directory.
+Note: Take note of the paths of final and intermediary outputs, and make sure to have the models checkpoints and config for sam2.
 ### Run SAM2
 1. Adapt the config file input and output paths in `sam2` directory if needed.
-1. Use the `segment_objVideo_by_Text` script available in `sam2/scripts`:
+2. In `phantom-touch`, go to the `sam2` directory:
     ```bash
+    cd src/sam2
+3. Adapt the `config` in `conf` to your paths and run:
+    ```bash
-    python phantom-touch/src/sam2/scripts/segment_objVideo_by_Text.py
+    python scripts/segment_objVideo_by_Text.py
     ```
 ### Run Hamer
 1. In `phantom-touch`, go to the `hamer` directory:
     ```bash
     cd src/hamer
     ```
-2. Adapt the following command to your paths and run:
+2. Adapt the `config` in `conf` to your paths and run:
     ```bash
-    python scripts/segment_hands.py \
+    python scripts/segment_hands.py
-        --img_folder /mnt/dataset_drive/ayad/phantom-touch/data/recordings/white_cloth_exp/white_nonreflective_cloth_light_on_ambient_light/png_output/color_sample/ \
-        --out_folder /mnt/dataset_drive/ayad/phantom-touch/data/output/white_cloth_exp/white_nonreflective_cloth_light_on_ambient_light/hamer_output/ \
-        --checkpoint ~/phantom-touch/src/hamer/_DATA/hamer_ckpts/checkpoints/hamer.ckpt
     ```